fhur/xql/packages/docs/docs/100-getting-started/index.md

 Frontend focused? 🎨 Our React [integration guide](./getting-started/react) will help you bring that SynthQL magic to your client-side applications, whether you're using plain React or any React-flavored framework.

-Pick your path below and let's start building something awesome!
+Pick your path below and let's start building something awesome.

 ## Quick start: Node.js